-In response to this barrier, the Staff Proposal recommended expanding access via partnerships with CBOs.148 California Connect currently operates two service centers in collaboration with CBOs.
+In response to this barrier, the Staff Proposal recommended expanding access via partnerships with CBOs.148152 California Connect currently operates two service centers in collaboration with CBOs.

 Cal Advocates claims there are not enough CTAP service centers to adequately serve the needs of people with disabilities.
-CTAP service centers are clustered primarily in major urban areas, which limits access to vital California Connect support for people with disabilities residing in rural and suburban communities, especially for the northernmost counties.149 Cal Advocates notes that the Redding CTAP center, which functions only four days per month, is the only service center available for the northernmost California counties.
-This results in a round-trip drive exceeding four hours from some locations.150 CTAP service centers should be easily accessible for Californians who visit them.151 establish mobile units in counties that are prone to disasters.153 Cal Advocates recommends the Commission establish temporary California Connect service centers in areas recovering from any form of disaster and broadly establish more CTAP service centers.154 Cal Advocates also supports the Commission collaborating with CBO.155
+CTAP service centers are clustered primarily in major urban areas, which ~~limits~~^{limit} access to vital California Connect support for people with disabilities residing in rural and suburban communities, especially for the northernmost counties.149153 Cal Advocates notes that the Redding CTAP center, which functions only four days per month, is the only service center available for the northernmost California counties.
+This results in a round-trip drive exceeding four hours from some locations.150154 CTAP service centers should be easily accessible for Californians who visit them.151155

-Cal Advocates also recommends increasing the number of field advisors and field advisor visits in counties with less or no CTAP service centers to provide on-site support and equipment access in underserved areas and during emergencies.152 Cal Advocates also recommends that instead of expanding permanent service centers tied to a fixed location, the Commission should
+Cal Advocates also recommends increasing the number of field advisors and field advisor visits in counties with ~~less or~~ no CTAP service centers to provide on-site support and equipment access in underserved areas and during emergencies.152156 Cal Advocates also recommends that instead of expanding permanent service centers tied to a fixed location, the Commission should establish mobile units in counties that are prone to disasters.153157 Cal Advocates recommends the Commission establish temporary California Connect service centers in areas recovering from any form of disaster and broadly establish more